taboca/telasocial-labs/pages/drupal-pgsql-install/content.md

     DocumentRoot "/var/www/html"

-Note that the following will have AllowOverride All, instead of None, so that in ta further section, Drupal, you will have the Drupal files to be able to control directivies for the /var/www/html directory:
+We need AllowOverride All rather than the defualt of None.
+Drupal needs this to be able to override settings on a per-directory basis later on.

     <Directory "/var/www/html">
       Options Indexes FollowSymLinks